spastorino/rust-forge/src/compiler/prioritization/procedure.md

 @**person1** do you have something you want to share about @*WG-X*?
 @**person2** do you have something you want to share about @*WG-Y*?
 ```

-## After the meeting

-- Remove `I-nominated` tags of already discussed issues
-- Add stable/beta-accepted labels or reject nomination for backport nominations
-- Close all accepted MCPs
-- Start agenda for next meeting using [this template](https://hackmd.io/WQW0yzDDS16YvtBNurmj6A?both)